home-assistant/home-assistant.io/source/_integrations/myuplink.markdown

 ## Supported heat-pump systems

 The integration supports all heat-pump devices that can be connected to the myUplink cloud service.
-See [Works with myUplink ](https://myuplink.com/legal/works-with/en).
+See [Works with myUplink](https://myuplink.com/legal/works-with/en).
 However, the representation in Home Assistant depends on how and to what extent the manufacturer has implemented the service.

 ## Use cases / Examples